-Shipping zones are numbered geographical areas that carriers ship to, named numerically, ranging from Zone 1 to Zone 8 for all domestic shipments in the US.
+Shipping zones are numbered geographical areas where carriers pickup and drop off packages.
+Zones are named numerically, ranging from Zone 1 to Zone 8, for all domestic shipments in the US.
 Shipping carriers utilize zones to measure the distance a package travels, not based on miles but instead on groupings of zip codes, from the origination point to the package destination.

 The location where an order ships from is the point of origin, and is categorized as Zone 1.
 The location it is shipped to is referred to as the destination zone.
 The destination zone will depend on how far it goes from the point of origin.
 A shipping Zone of 8 will be the furthest destination.

 Zones are calculated dynamically based on where a package is shipped from.
 This means that two separate points of origin that are shipping to the same destination can often be shipping to different zones.